thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 advanced article on DRY Karma testing techinques using **Custom Matchers** and **Special Helpers**... these techniques will make your unit-tests incredibly easy to read and to maintain.

-To achieve our goals, there are three (3) important testing topics that we must cover:
+To achieve our goals, there are three (3) important testing topics that I wanto to cover:

 * Testing custom Angular **Directives**
 * Building reusable, DRY TestBed **Helper** methods